Skip to Main Content

 State Historic Preservation Division (SHPD)'s Library

-SHPD's libraries, in Kapolei and on Maui, holds many cultural and archaeological surveys, reports, and other studies that were submitted to the State Historic Preservation Division as part of statutory requirements for projects that impact historic properties and disturb the ground.
+In Kapolei and Maui, SHPD's libraries hold many cultural and archaeological surveys, reports, and other studies submitted to the State Historic Preservation Division as part of statutory requirements for projects that impact historic properties and disturb the ground.

-• To locate materials in their library, search their database Hawaiʻi Cultural Resource Information System (HICRIS) for archaeological reports they have digitized.
-The coverage of digitized historical materials is strong for all the islands except a small part of Hawaiʻi Island and half of Oʻahu (from ʻAiea to Kahaluʻu).
+• To locate materials in their library, search their database, Hawaiʻi Cultural Resource Information System (HICRIS), for archaeological reports they have digitized.
+The coverage of digitized historical materials is vital for all the islands except a small part of Hawaiʻi Island and half of Oʻahu (from ʻAiea to Kahaluʻu).
 Below are detailed steps to search in HICRIS.

-• Third, do a simple place name keyword search in the "Library Item Title" field.
-Note, the TMK field does not work the best.
+• Third, search for a simple place name keyword in the "Library Item Title" field.
+Note that the TMK field does not work the best.
 You can easily find a final report by filtering by "Library Item Type."

 • Fourth, once you have results, adjust columns to make it easier to review the results list and read the titles of available reports.

-• Fifth, download the item by clicking the "Go To" icon, then click the item's title, then click the "ViEW" button (top right) in the "Attachments" section.
+• Fifth, download the item by clicking the "Go To" icon, then clicking the item's title, then clicking the "View" button (top right) in the "Attachments" section.

-• If you have any trouble with this and/or if an attachment is not available, you can email the SHPD librarian at DLNR.HP.Library@hawaii.gov for help.
-Please also note that if you have a Tax Map Key (TMK) number, I suggest you email the librarian right away for any related reports because the SHPD library is organized by TMK.
-The format for a TMK number is I-Z-S-PPP-ppp.
-For example 3-9-2-118-043.
+• If you have any trouble with this and an attachment is unavailable, you can email the SHPD librarian at DLNR.HP.Library@hawaii.gov for help.
+Please also note that if you have a Tax Map Key (TMK) number, I suggest you email the librarian immediately for any related reports because TMK organizes the SHPD library.
+The format for a TMK number is I-Z-S-PPP-ppp, for example, 3-9-2-118-043.

 • I = Island (County) Number (1 digit) (1 Honolulu, 2 Maui, 3 Hawaii, 4 Kauai)